anroots/kohana-simple-migrations/README.md

 1. Clone and add the module to your MODPATH (`git submodule add git://github.com/anroots/kohana-simple-migrations.git modules/simple-migrations`)
 2. Enable in `APPPATH/bootstrap.php`
-3. Add a row to `APPPATH/config/database.php`, first level (the same level with database profiles [default, production...]): `'migrations' => TRUE`
+3. Modify your `APPPATH/config/database.php` profiles to include the module (see `/config/database.php` for an example)
-4. `mkdir APPPATH/migrations/ups && mkdir APPPATH/migrations/downs`
+4. `mkdir APPPATH/migrations/up && mkdir APPPATH/migrations/down`
+5. Open http://yourbaseurl.com/simple_migrations in your browser and click the install button
-5. Start writing your .sql migrations
+6. Start writing your .sql migrations

 # Documentation